-5 simple ways to shake-up your dance class routine:
+5 simple ways to shake-up your dance class routine

 - Using Anne Green Gilbert’s Brain Dance as a framework for the warm-up structure.
 (This video will show you how you can do this in ballet!)

 - Switching up the playlists, sometimes drastically!
 Try using motown or vintage jazz in modern class, top 40 hits in ballet, or contemporary classical composers like Zoe Keating in jazz.
 This will help your students (and yourself!) explore musicality and performance qualities in new ways.

-- Incorporate Partner Work: Allowing students to truly dance with one another encourages team work, gets them out of their own headspace, and provides a playful change of pace.
+Allowing students to truly dance with one another encourages team work, gets them out of their own headspace, and provides a playful change of pace.
 This can be a little tricky in the age of Covid-19, but there are still ways to get students dancing together, even when they are online or must maintain social distancing in the studio.
 Here are some ideas:

 - Moving in new spatial arrangements with partner.
 Shake up your center practice or across the floor by having students move in relationship to one another.
 Try those pique turns traveling around a partner, turn an adagio or swing combination into a duet through the use of space, or perform a level-changing progression in cannon so that students are alternately moving under and over one another.

-- Use Space Differently: One of the easiest ways to shake up your dance class routine is to change the way students interact with the space around them.
+One of the easiest ways to shake up your dance class routine is to change the way students interact with the space around them.
 By getting them to face away from the mirror and using the space in new ways, you can help students develop balance, performance quality, and spatial awareness.
 For online classes, you can provide prompts to help dancers interact with their home spaces in new ways.

 - Changing facings during an exercise.
-Start facing the mirror, but incorporate changes of focus and direction throughout the combination.
+Start facing the mirror or camera, but incorporate changes of focus and direction throughout the combination.
 This provides an extra challenge when applied to turning exercises that mix up quarter, half, and full turns facing different ways.

 - Trying out new across the floor pathways … U-shape, serpentine patterns, zig-zags, figure 8s, boxes and circles … the possibilities are unlimited!
 Even at home, students can move through small dance spaces in a square, circle, triangle, or X pattern.
 In the studio, try having different groups move in different patterns at the same time to really challenge their use of the peripheral vision and spatial awareness.

 - Using every level.
 If you always stretch on the floor, try a barre or standing stretch instead.
 Add rolls, kneels, inversions, or slides to the floor into traveling progressions or phrases.
 Combine turns and allegro steps to get students jumping unexpectedly!

 Providing time and space for safe socialization is important for our students’ emotional health and overall well-being.
 Peer feedback allows for students to connect with one another in a way that is productive and educational.
 When students observe and critique their peers, they develop important skills in analysis, critical thinking, and communication.
 I like to incorporate peer feedback after the students have been working on an exercise for a while, and I’ve already given the feedback I want to see a few times.
-(This gives them a set of expectations to ground their own feedback in – they know what to look for in their partners’ dancing.
+This gives them a set of expectations to ground their own feedback in – they know what to look for in their partners’ dancing.
 Sometimes a correction will “click” for students when a classmate tells them what they need to work, even if I have been saying the same thing over and over!
 A bonus: Sometimes students give really unique feedback, or express things in ways I wouldn’t have thought of.
 I often find myself learning from them!
 That being said, I always walk around and listen in on feedback discussions so that I can intervene if necessary.